 - 21.1 The College and the Union will comply with all relevant federal and state laws, and regulations providing reasonable accommodations to qualified individuals with disabilities.
 The College will maintain written procedures for reasonable accommodation for qualified individuals with disabilities.
-Upon request, The Human Resources Office will make the reasonable accommodation written procedures available to an employee. - 21.2 An employee who believes that a disability exists and that they require a reasonable accommodation to apply for positions within the College, to perform the essential functions of their position, and/or to complete training offered by the College may request such an accommodation by submitting a request following the Colleges Reasonable Accommodation Procedure. - 21.3 Employees requesting accommodation must cooperate with the College in discussing the need for and possible form of any accommodation.
+Upon request, The Human Resources Office will make the reasonable accommodation written procedures available to an employee. - 21.1 An employee who believes that a disability exists and that they require a reasonable accommodation to apply for positions within the College, to perform the essential functions of their position, and/or to complete training offered by the College may request such an accommodation by submitting a request following the Colleges Reasonable Accommodation Procedure.
+The College (Human Resources) will acknowledge receipt of the request for reasonable accommodation or disability separation.
+The College will begin processing a reasonable accommodation request within fourteen (14) calendar days. - 21.2 Employees requesting accommodation must cooperate with the College in discussing the need for and possible form of any accommodation.
 The College may require supporting medical documentation and may require the employee to obtain a second medical opinion at College expense.
 Medical information disclosed to the College will be kept confidential.
-Medical documentation will be kept in a secured location. - 21.4 The College will determine whether an employee is eligible for a reasonable accommodation and if an accommodation can be provided.
-The employee will be advised of the College's determination consistent with the Reasonable Accommodation Procedure in the Colleges Policies and Procedures. - 21.5 An employee may be separated from service when the College determines that the employee is unable to perform the essential functions of the employee's position due to a mental, sensory, or physical disability, which cannot be reasonably accommodated.
+Medical documentation will be kept in a secured location.

+- 21.3 The College will determine whether an employee is eligible for a reasonable accommodation and if an accommodation can be provided.
+The employee will be provided written notice within fourteen (14) calendar days of the College's determination consistent with the Reasonable Accommodation Procedure in the Colleges Policies and Procedures. - 21.4 An employee may be separated from service when the College determines that the employee is unable to perform the essential functions of the employee's position due to a mental, sensory, or physical disability, which cannot be reasonably accommodated.
 Determinations of disability may be made by the College based on an employee's written request for disability separation or after obtaining a written statement from a licensed physician or licensed mental health professional.
-The College can require an employee to obtain a medical examination, at College's expense, from a licensed physician or licensed mental health professional regarding the employee's limitations. - 21.6 When the College has medical documentation of the employee's disability and has determined that the employee cannot be reasonably accommodated in any available position for which the employee qualifies, or the employee requests separation due to disability, the College may immediately separate the employee. - 21.7 The College will inform the employee in writing of the option to apply to return to employment prior to their separation due to disability.
+The College can require an employee to obtain a medical examination, at College's expense, from a licensed physician or licensed mental health professional of the College's choice.
+Evidence may be requested from the licensed physician or licensed mental health professional regarding the employee's limitations. - 21.5 When the College has medical documentation of the employee's disability and has determined that the employee cannot be reasonably accommodated in any available position for which the employee qualifies, or the employee requests separation due to disability, the College may immediately separate the employee. - 21.6 The College will inform the employee in writing of the option to apply to return to employment prior to their separation due to disability.
 If requested by the separated employee, the College will provide assistance to individuals seeking reemployment under this Article for two (2) years following the date of separation.
-If reemployed by the College within two (2) years of a disability separation, the time between separation and reemployment will be in accordance to Article 33.2 I.

-21.8 A disability separation is not a disciplinary action.
+If reemployed by the College within two (2) years of a disability separation, the time between separation and reemployment will be in accordance to Article 33.2 I. - A disability separation is not a disciplinary action.
 Disability separation at the employee's request is not subject to the grievance procedure in Article 31 Grievance Procedure.